Skip to Main Content

 Benefits of SGRT

-SGRT cameras do not give off any radiation.
-They only help your therapist check if you are in the right position and stay there during the treatment.
+SGRT cameras do not give off radiation.
+They help the care team make sure your child stays in the right position during treatment.

 What to expect during SGRT

-SGRT is painless and noninvasive.
-Your child may see the lights shining on them.
-Their skin might appear bright red or blue from the lights.
+SGRT is painless and does not touch the body.
+Your child may see lights shining on their skin.
+The lights might make their skin look bright red or blue.

-SGRT is not used in all centers and is not used for all patients.
+SGRT is not used in all centers.
+It is not used for all patients.

 Talk to your care team if you have questions.